Project Status

 How can I participate in the process and provide feedback?

 Public feedback is welcomed and considered throughout the planning process.
 There will be two phases of engagement.
-Phase 1 will take place in the near future.
+Phase 1 is currently underway.
+An open house will take place on November 12th at the Bedford United Church, 1200 Bedford Highway.
+Three sessions will be held at the following times: 10am - 12pm, 2pm - 4pm, and 6:30pm to 8:30pm.
+You can also share your vision for a new community in the Sandy Lake Special Planning area by filling out the survey below.
 Phase 2 will take place when draft planning policies are ready to share for public comment.